-There are, however, several factors that increase your risk of having a miscarriage due to chromosomal issues:
+There are, however, some factors that increase your risk of having a miscarriage due to chromosomal issues:

 - Maternal age.
-With age, the number of eggs with normal chromosomes becomes smaller which makes it both more difficult to become pregnant and increases risk for Miscarriage.
-Read more about egg quality here.
+With age, the number of eggs with normal chromosomes becomes smaller which makes it both more difficult to become pregnant and increases risk for miscarriage.

 - Smoking.
 Eggs and sperms are cells, and their quality is harmed by everything that causes so called oxidative stress, such as seen in smoking.
 Smoking, in other words, causes more abnormal eggs and sperms.